 Configuring the ERP/accounting software as per the requirements of the e-invoicing system is a must.

 Uses- The e-invoicing sandbox system provides essential information to the developers for integration of e-invoicing operations by NIC-IRP through APIs with the taxpayers’ accounting system.
 The main purpose is to allow testing in a simulated environment.

 The developer can understand the process involved in the preparation, encryption and decryption of the request payload.
 He can upload the request payload and then check the results.

-A developer can use the material available in the resource section to get himself familiarised with the Invoice Reference Number generation among others.
-He can understand the attributes used in JSON and mapping it with their technical name, masters for the country, currency, port and state, General master, etc.
+A developer can use the material available in the resource section to get himself familiarised with Invoice Reference Number generation among others.
+He can understand the attributes used in JSON and map it with their technical name, masters for the country, currency, port and state, General master, etc.

 Actions to be taken on the API sandbox testing portal for e-invoicing